abilandz/PH8124/Lecture_7/Lecture_7.md

 [1] 3280886
 [2] 3280887

-# We can now trace back the command input using PID this way:
+# We can now trace back the command input using its PID this way:
 $ ps -fp 3280886 3280887
 UID          PID    PPID  C STIME TTY      STAT   TIME CMD abilandz 3280886 3246923  0 07:20 pts/33   S      0:00 sleep 10m